-Even after giving effect to the Private Placement, we will need to obtain additional funding in order to continue our operations and pursue our business plans.
+Even after giving effect to the public offering, we will need to obtain additional funding in order to continue our operations and pursue our business plans.
 If we are unable to raise capital when needed or on attractive terms, we would be forced to delay, reduce or eliminate our research and development programs or future commercialization efforts.

-We expect that our existing cash and cash equivalents will enable us to fund our operations and capital expenditure requirements for at least the next twelve months.
+We expect that our existing cash and cash equivalents at June 30, 2015 will enable us to fund our operations and capital expenditure requirements for at least the next twelve months.
 Our requirements for additional capital will depend on many factors, including the following: